bpalomino5/RealTech-Inc/README.md

 What Got Done:

- - Brandon:
+ - Brandon: Made some modifications to user page style
- - Chris:
+ - Chris: Worked on userFavorites
- - Kenneth:
+ - Kenneth: Fixed some database values
- - Dongri:
+ - Dongri: Worked on some server functions
- - Daniel:
+ - Daniel: Added some recipes

  Tasks for 3/2: